-How to write a job rejection email (that improves your candidate experience)5 min read
+How to write a job rejection email (that improves your candidate experience)6 min read

-Now, no HR professional wants to break the bad news of rejection to the candidates.
-But informing them about their application status is important as it helps them to track it to closure.
+Now, no HR professional wants to break the bad news of rejection their candidates.
+But informing them about their application status is important.
+It helps them to track their application to closure.
 Otherwise, they might end up investing more time on your job listing with follow up emails or calls – only to learn that they aren’t being considered anymore.
 Bad candidate experiences like these can negatively impact your employer branding.

-Here’s where job rejection emails come in handy.
+Here’s where well-written and thought-out job rejection emails come in handy.
 Job rejection emails are great tools to update your candidates’ on their application status.
-Let’s now look at the job rejection email templates you can send to your applicants (based on the different hiring stages where they end their application).
+Let’s now look at the job rejection email templates you can send to your applicants.
+You’ll need a different kind of rejection based on the different hiring stages where they end their application.

-Generally speaking, candidates aren’t very hopeful at this stage about getting hired nor do they invest a lot of time or effort into getting the job.
-This means a rejection at this point is usually not as discouraging as getting rejected in the more advanced hiring stages might feel like.
+Generally speaking, candidates aren’t very invested at this stage.
+They’re not expecting to be hired on the spot and they haven’t spent too much time in the application.
+This means that a rejection at this point is usually not as discouraging as getting rejected in the more advanced hiring stages.

 For these candidates, send a brief job rejection email such as: